2024 Indian Premier League

-The 2024 Indian Premier League (also known as IPL 17 and branded as TATA IPL 2024) was the 17th edition of the Indian Premier League.
-The tournament featured ten teams competing in 74 matches from 22 March to 26 May 2024.
-It was held across 13 cities in India, with Chennai hosting the opening ceremony and the final as the defending champions.
+The 2024 Indian Premier League, also known as IPL 17 and branded as TATA IPL 2024 was the 17th edition of the Indian Premier League, a professional Twenty20 cricket league.
+The tournament featured ten teams competing in 74 matches from 22 March to 26 May across 13 venues.

+The defending champions Chennai Super Kings were eliminated in the league stage.
 In the final, Kolkata Knight Riders defeated Sunrisers Hyderabad by 8 wickets to win their third IPL title.
+Virat Kohli of Royal Challengers Bengaluru scored the most runs (741), while Harshal Patel of Punjab Kings took the most wickets (24).
+Sunil Narine of Kolkata was named as the most valuable player of the tournament.

 Background

-The Indian Premier League is a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India.
+The Indian Premier League is a professional Twenty20 (T20) cricket league held in India, organised by the Board of Control for Cricket in India (BCCI).
 It is held annually since the first edition in 2008.
 Chennai Super Kings were the defending champions, having won their fifth title in the previous season after beating Gujarat Titans in the final.

 Format

 The format returned to the same as 2022, unlike 2023, with the group order being re-shuffled.
 Each team played twice against the teams in their group and the team in the same row in the other group, and once against the remaining four teams in the other group.
 After the group stage, the top four teams based on aggregate points qualified for the playoffs.
 In this stage, the top two teams competed with each other (in a match titled "Qualifier 1"), as did the remaining two teams (in a match titled "Eliminator").
 While the winner of Qualifier 1 directly qualified for the final match, the losing team had another chance to qualify for the final match by competing against the winning team of the Eliminator match (in a match titled "Qualifier 2").
 The winner of this subsequent Qualifier 2 match advanced to the final match.